attilaolah/netcat/README.md

 To make it return a custom status code, set the `c` parameter to the desired status code, e.g. `https://slowserver.herokuapp.com/?t=28&c=418` will return a `418 I'm a teapot` response.

+Both the `c` and `t` parameters apply to all paths, including the redirect loops and PNG bombs.

 ## Custom headers